bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 And you thought they were dumb, so you never got along with them.

 Shook yourself off from the memory, you got up, and realized there were a pile of clothing beside you.
-They left you with a t-shirt, a mini-skirt, and a pair of heels.
+They left you with a t-shirt, a mini-skirt, a pair of panties, and a pair of heels.

 [Change](../changed/changed.md) into civilian clothing the 2 jerks left you.